Databases by Name

-- New York Times Includes articles from the New York Times from 1981 to the present, and an archive from 1851-1922.
+- New York Times: Includes articles from the New York Times from 1981 to the present, and an archive from 1851-1922.
 To access within a library, create a free account on nytimes.com and log in with your email address and password.
 Use the link above when in the library or using the library's wifi network.
 Use the Remote Access link below if you are not on the library wifi.

 - NextReads: Book suggestions in up to twenty different subject areas delivered to your email.
 Find the NextReads Archives here.

 - NoveList Plus Find reading recommendations including reviews, lists, articles, and more.
 Use NoveList to find read-alikes in both fiction and non-fiction for readers of all ages.
 NoveList also has series information, award winners, best-of lists, top ten lists, and much more!

-- Philadelphia Inquirer Collection with Historical -Scanned copies of the complete issues from 1829-1922 and January 2018 to current, including advertisements, classified, obituaries, etc. Search entire issue or current page; export features include citation format, print, e-mail, and download.
+- Philadelphia Inquirer Current & Historical -Scanned copies of the complete issues from 1829-1922 and January 2018 to current, including advertisements, classified, obituaries, etc. Search entire issue or current page; export features include citation format, print,e-mail, and download.
 Full text of articles from 1981-current.

 - Refer Web: Health and human services available in Chester County.

-- Science Reference Center: Perform research from hundreds of full text science encyclopedias, reference books, periodicals, and other reliable sources.
+- Science Reference Center (POWER Library): Perform research from hundreds of full text science encyclopedias, reference books, periodicals, and other reliable sources.
 View more than 280,000 high-quality science images from sources such as UPI, Getty, NASA, National Geographic and the Nature Picture Library.

 - TrueFlix (POWER Library): is a multimedia literacy-based read aloud experience for young children that includes: interactive games, author biographies, video adaptations, Spanish translated pairs, read alouds, and digital nonfiction flipbooks.